Beetroot in Pregnancy – Benefits, Risks, and Recipes

 - Sauté it for about three minutes.

-- Dissolve cornstarch in 1/4th cup water and add it to the cooked beetroot and mix properly.
+- Dissolve cornstarch in 1/4th cup of water and add it to the cooked beetroot and mix properly.

 - Turn off the heat, garnish with nuts and serve.